uaktags/lyraRaces/Readme.md

 5. Submit a pull request :D

 ## History

+###v1.0.1 Cleaner install and a Hook placeholder
+So when you install, it'll create the Configuration needed for Default Race.
+A place holder has been set for playerStats to be hooked into and add the Race Attributes.

 ###v1.0.0 Initial Release.
 Installer does work, but there's too many things that need to be hardwritten (settings.php).